Required

 Criminal Possession of a Weapon in the Second Degree is a serious felony offense in New York.

 Both politicians and the media have had a recent renewed focus on guns and gun violence in New York City.
 As a result, District Attorney’s Offices all through the city and adjoining counties are taking a hard line with loaded guns, especially if they believe they can charge intent to use, or if the possession takes place in public.
-The results of this are that prosecutors push for strict penalties for these types of cases.
+The results of this are that prosecutors push for strict penalties for these types of criminal cases.

 The most common offenses charged under this section are below: